"I am convinced that when women are empowered, families and society also thrive."

 Akaishi: What prompted you to start your own business?

-However, this experience strengthened my desire to dedicate my life to important things like family and home, and I found my purpose.
+However, this strengthened my desire to dedicate my life to important things like family and home, and I found my purpose.

 Akaishi: How did you end up with a 100 million yen debt?